 The Health and Social Care Management course has a multi-agency approach that encompasses social services, the NHS, third and independent sectors.
 You’ll benefit from placements in a range of settings, which will enable you to work with a variety of people and in multi-agency environments.
-We have three placement modules, one each year of the course.
+We have two placement modules, which you can study in years two and three of the course.
 Read our Placement Guide for more information.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.

 BCC - CDD to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).

 Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).

 BTEC Extended Diploma Distinction Merit Merit - Merit Merit Pass (this is equivalent to 112-80 UCAS tariff points).